-Hosted by Poetry International and Spit Journal, Voice for Change is a San Diego spoken word showcase series inviting nationally recognized poets to perform poetry touching on themes of identity, social justice, culture, and diversity.
+Hosted by Poetry International and Spit Journal, Voice for Change is a San Diego spoken word series that invites nationally recognized poets to perform poetry alongside young students from our local communities, touching on themes of identity, social justice, culture, and diversity.

 “People confuse my race… Some people think I’m Arabian.
 They call me names like: Pocahontas, Osama’s daughter, Terrorist.
 But I’m Mexican!”

 “Bang!
 Bang!
 Is the usual music that echoes throughout the streets of Southeast San Diego… I live where blood gets tossed around more than footballs.”